-Carbonate minerals display a large peak between 11000 nm and 11400 nm (LWIR) (Fig. 8).
+Carbonate mineral reflectance spectra display a large peak between 11000 nm and 11400 nm (LWIR) (Fig. 8).
 The position of this peak is a function of the carbonate chemistry.
 By colour-coding the variation of the peak position, qualitative variations in the chemistry of the carbonate throughout the cores can be assessed.